wp-plugins/master-slider/README.txt

 == Upgrade Notice ==

-= 1.0.7 =
+= 1.0.8 =
-* [New Feature]: New option added to global setting that let you load plugins's scripts on all pages.
-			   ( Useful when loading slider via Ajax )
+* A link added to plugins page for rating this plugin